powerpuffy/ce301-Visualising-Pathfinding-Algorithms/README.md

 # Heuristics

 Mainly A* will need to use a heursitics to calculate an estimated distance to the goal node.
-I have currently implemented a function to calculate the Manhattan distance and the Euclidean distance.
+I have currently implemented a function to calculate the main.java.com.sam.heuristics.Manhattan distance and the Euclidean distance.

 ``` java
 public int calculateHManhattan(main.java.com.sam.util.Node cur, main.java.com.sam.util.Node goalNode){